Alaska man killed, deputy marshal wounded in warrant case - Newstalk 750 - 103.7 KFQD

 JUNEAU, Alaska (AP) — A man was fatally shot in the western Alaska community of Aniak after injuring a deputy U.S. marshal and brandishing a shotgun as a task force sought to carry out an arrest warrant, according to the state Department of Public Safety.

+As the task force was clearing the home, John “shot at the team” and hit a deputy U.S. marshal, the public safety agency said in a statement.

-Task force members got the deputy out and John later came out of the home with a loaded shotgun, according to the statement, which says that “multiple” members of the task force fired their weapons in response, “fatally striking” John.
+Task force members got the deputy out, and John later emerged from the home with a loaded shotgun, according to the statement, which says “multiple” task force members fired their weapons in response, “fatally striking” John.

 The wounded deputy was listed in fair condition over the weekend, the statement said.